 Disadvantages of a lowercase_table_names setting

 The following examples show what happens when table names are used improperly in MySQL and Oracle databases.
-In MySQL, if a user sets lowercase_table_names = 1 and then queries their database for foobar, the result will be Error!
-Couldn’t create query because foobar does not exist.
+In MySQL, if a user sets lowercase_table_names = 1 and then queries their database for foobar, the result will be Error! illegal mix of collations for operation ‘union’ Couldn’t create query because foobar does not exist.
 In Oracle, there may not even be an error at all due to this feature’s being off by default; thus no sqlstate hy000 would be produced during execution time.
-When configuring your installation of Oracle or any other DBMS, make sure to read up on any features like this one which might affect what you’re trying to accomplish.
+When configuring your installation of Oracle or any other DBMS, make sure to read up on any features like this one that might affect what you’re trying to accomplish. you can also read Error 407 Proxy Authentication Required and http 503 service unavailable error how to fix for more error handling

 We are sorry that this post was not useful for you!